fiolj/sparta/docs/source/Section_tools.rst

 (3d) or line segments (2d).
 Such files can be read by the :ref:`read_surf<read-surf>` command.
 The 3d objects it supports are a sphere, box, and spikysphere (randomized radius at each point).
-The 2d objects it supports are a circle, rectangle, triangle, and spikycircly (randomized radius at each point).
+The d objects it supports are a circle, rectangle, triangle, and spikycircly (randomized radius at each point).

 See the header of the script for the syntax used to run it.